Research outlines from potential supervisors

 If you are interested in doing a PhD in this area please contact Dr Matcham at F.Matcham@sussex.ac.uk to discuss this project prior to submitting an application.

 Are you interested in understanding the challenges young adults face during the transition to university?
-This project aims to understand the interactions between mental health, substance use and academic success in young adults, and to develop evidence-based and inclusive support strategies using digital technologies and a community-centred approach.
-This initiative will develop a co-production and co-implementation framework that places students, staff, and stakeholders at the heart of innovative, practical solutions.
+This project aims to examine how mental health, substance use and academic success interact in young adults, and to develop evidence-based, inclusive support strategies using digital technologies and a community-centred approach.
+Working closely with students, staff and wider stakeholders, this initiative will develop a co-production and co-implementation framework that places lived experience at the heart of innovative, practical solutions to improve wellbeing and outcomes in higher education.

-This position is based at the REAL Lab, in collaboration with an interdisciplinary team of experts in mental health, developmental psychology, and higher education.
+These positions will be based at the REALab, in collaboration with an interdisciplinary team of experts in mental health, neuropsychology, developmental psychology and addiction.

-- A strong academic background, ideally in psychology or a related field, interested in applying to the SEDARC scheme or alternative funding schemes.
+- A strong academic background, ideally in psychology or a related field, and an interest in applying to the SEDARC scheme or alternative funding schemes.

-- We are interested in supporting international and BAME students who approach this project from an equality, diversity and inclusion perspective.
+- We are particularly interested in supporting Black, Asian and Minority Ethnic (BAME) students who approach these projects from an equality, diversity and inclusion perspective.

 My research focuses on attitude and behaviour change, primarily in the area of environmental sustainability and cooperation.
 I approach this challenge from the perspective of group processes and communication, often as part of interdisciplinary collaborations.
 For example, I’ve been conducting projects on: